 Venue and schedule:

-Literary Colloquium Berlin, 27 Sept 2011, 8 p.m., presentation of www.lesungen.net and discussion
+Literary Colloquium Berlin, 27 Sept 2011, 8 p.m., presentation of www.lesungen.net (external link, opens in a new window) and discussion

 with Ulrich Janetzki, Joachim Kersten, Eva Menasse, Hajo Steinert